 Before getting into the essence of software quality assurance testing benefits , here are some questions for you.

-4. How do you feel if a software application is not compatible across your mobile devices?
+- How do you feel if a software application is not compatible with your mobile devices?

-5. Do you prefer an application with a cluttered interface which consumes more space on your device?
+- Do you prefer an application with a cluttered interface that consumes more space on your device?

 As a user, you will be frustrated, annoyed, and uninstall that application, right!
 It is exactly with most applications that lack or neglect software QA testing.
 Even, it comes true with your application as well.